padthai-sketch/Crypto-Sentiment-Analysis/.ipynb_checkpoints/README-checkpoint.md

-B# Unit 12—Tales from the Crypto
+# Unit 12—Tales from the Crypto

 ![Stock Sentiment](Images/sentimental.jpeg)